March 12, 2012 | By Bill Gates

 Every Student Deserves to Have Great Teachers

-Bill discusses great teachers he’s had and why ones like them are the key to ensuring an excellent education for every child.
+I discussed great teachers I've had and why teachers like them are the key to ensuring an excellent education for every child.

 I had a lot of good teachers when I was growing up.
 Through the sixth grade, I attended public school, where a lot of the teachers would find me additional books to read on subjects that interested me.
 They encouraged me to spend time in the library.
 My handwriting wasn’t good, it was a little bit sloppy, but my elementary teachers encouraged me to improve.
 (It's still not anything a penmanship teacher would be too proud of.)

 When I went on to Lakeside School, the teachers encouraged me in math and physics especially.
 They also allowed me to go and work in the room that had the computer, which some of them found a little daunting.
 This combination of good luck and good timing would change my life forever.

 Today, a lot of research has shown that teacher effectiveness is one of the most important factors in determining how well students learn and whether they succeed in school.
 But we don’t really know very much about what makes some teachers great, or how to help other teachers be like them.
 Our foundation is helping support research to help figure this out, so that high-quality teaching will become more of the norm.

 We’re also trying to help schools develop tools to evaluate teachers, so that highly effective teachers can be recognized and rewarded and others can be helped to improve or encouraged to do other things.
 We think it’s important for schools to retain teachers based on their effectiveness, not just their seniority.